funkyfuture/deck-chores/README.rst

 - set a maximum of simultaneously running instances per job
 - restrict job scheduling to one container per service
 - multi-architecture image supports ``amd64``, ``arm64`` and ``arm`` platforms
+  (the latter are currently not provided for download)

 Example